 Starting Friday, December 3rd, 2021, MetaCTF will host it's 7th annual virtual jeopardy-style CTF!
 This event is free and open to everyone, and participants can compete in teams of up to 4.

-This CTF will challenge and encourage participants of all skill levels to learn new techniques and concepts related to cybersecurity, with problems covering topics such as web exploitation, cryptography, binary exploitation, reverse engineering, forensics, and reconnaissance.
+This CTF will challenge participants of all skill levels to learn new cybersecurity techniques and skills, with problems covering a variety of topics such as web exploitation, cryptography, binary exploitation, reverse engineering, forensics, and reconnaissance.

 Interested in sponsoring?
 We are looking for supporters looking to recruit tech talent or promote their product/services.
 For more information, please email email@example.com.

-A Capture-the-Flag event is a cybersecurity competition that is designed to teach and test a variety of different computer skills.
+A cybersecurity Capture The Flag (CTF) event is a competition designed to teach and test a variety of different computer skills.
 There are different types of CTFs, but ours is jeopardy-style.
 Your goal as a competitor will be to solve solve a variety of security-related tasks by analyzing provided materials (a log file, an encrypted message) or breaking into a vulnerable application (an simulated online banking app).
 The goal of a competition like this is to learn, so you're expected to research and use the internet during the competition to figure out how to solve the challenges.

 The goal of each CTF problem is to find a "flag," which is a string of text that you can submit for points.
-For example, flags can be obtained by cracking a cipher, hacking into a vulnerable website, or otherwise solving a specific challenge.
-Each challenge will provide you with the information you need to get started.
+For example, flags can be obtained by cracking ciphers, hacking into vulnerable websites, analyzing log files, etc. Each challenge will provide you with the information you need to get started.

 Whether you're a student interested in the field or an adult thinking about changing careers, this is a great opportunity to explore the cybersecurity field, learn new skills, and compete for prizes.
 The event will also include a livestream with talks, problem walkthroughs, tutorials, and career advice from industry professionals.
-Participants will also have the opportunity to network with others in the security community.
-No experience is required!
+Participants will have the opportunity to network with others in the security community.
+No experience is required to participate!

 Yes!
 Even though our CTF is aimed at introducing participants to cybersecurity, we'll still have plenty of difficult problems for those looking for a challenge.